pi3d/pi3d.github.com/sphinx/AndroidUse.rst

           true
         }

-    At the moment the android-capable version of pi3d is in the android branch as specified above, but this will be merged into master as soon as it becomes stable.
+    At the moment the android-capable version of pi3d is in the develop branch as specified above, but this will be merged into master as soon as it becomes stable (probably February 2015)

     3.3 See posts here: https://github.com/kivy/python-for-android/issues/301
     To get python-for-android to be able to use ctypes you need to